*This post was updated for accuracy in December 2020.

 - One for their main domain, without the subdomain or “http” (for example: “competitor.com”).
 If you use the “www,” the alert will only trigger if it finds the URL with “www” in front of it — but sometimes sites won’t add the “www” to the text, and you might miss it.

 - One for their brand name, if it’s different from their URL.
 This is especially useful if they have two words in their name.
 If it’s a brand that has two words placed together, you might want to create an additional alert to catch the mentions with spaces, just in case.
-You’ll need to use quotes around more than two words to make sure the alerts only search for those words in that exact order.
+You’ll need to use quotes with more than two words to make sure the alerts only search for those words in that exact order.

 Ahrefs Content Explorer